uncle-T0ny/stock2/sql.md

 ```
 [tags-end]: <>

 [tags]: <> (sql, like)
-*Select all columns description by type*
+*Select all columns description by type 1*
 ```sql
 select TABLE_NAME, COLUMN_NAME  from information_schema.columns
     where table_schema = 'exchange-local' and COLUMN_NAME like '%country%'